-In compiling this list I’m not suggesting that these are the only keys to happiness, I simply hope to shed light on some common characteristics I’ve noticed.
+In compiling this list I’m not suggesting that these are the only keys to happiness; I simply hope to shed light on some common characteristics I’ve noticed happy people share.

-For those that prefer to watch a video than read the list, here it is for you to check out and share:
+For those who prefer to watch a video rather than read the list, here it is for you to check out and share:

 1. Love Themselves For Who They Are

-On the surface this may sound incredibly egotistical, but by it I simply mean that they are truly comfortable in their own shoes.
-They accept and embrace themselves physically, they maintain their true character traits regardless of whether or not they receive approval for them, and they work to make the best of the human experience they are living – rather than wallow in what others would define as weaknesses or shortcomings.
+On the surface this may sound incredibly egotistical, but I simply mean that they are truly comfortable in their own shoes.
+They accept and embrace their physical appearance, they maintain their true character traits regardless of whether or not they receive approval for them, and they work to make the best of the human experience they are living, rather than wallow in what others would define as weaknesses or shortcomings.

 Relationships, whether friendly, familial, or romantic, are certainly one of the greatest parts of the human experience.
 However, far too many of us let their presence or absence, and even more so the value we attribute to them, dictate our overall happiness in life.
-I’ve found that genuinely happy people tend to find complete contentment within themselves, and see all relationships as the awesome extension to their self-content.
-It’s often when we are not looking for others to fill a particular void, or to make us feel a certain way, that most of our truest and most valuable relationships are formed.
+I’ve found that genuinely happy people tend to find complete contentment within themselves, and see all relationships as the awesome extension of their already complete self.
+It’s often when we are not looking for others to fill a particular void, or to make us feel a certain way, that most of our truest and most valuable relationships form.

 3. Embrace Change

 Life is a constant lesson and happy people tend to be well aware of that.
-Not only are they always open to change, but they truly listen to suggestions, respect and consider all opinions, and take criticism constructively rather than offensively.
+Not only are they always open to change, but they truly listen to suggestions, respect and consider all opinions, and take criticism constructively rather than with offence.

-4. Celebrate Rather Than Compare Themselves To The Accomplishments Of Others
+4. Celebrate Rather Than Despair in the Accomplishments of Others

 Jealousy is a killer, and as Gary Allan once said, “You can be the moon and still be jealous of the stars.”
 We are all capable of accomplishing anything in this life and are the only ones that are going to find the drive within ourselves to do it.
-Rather than observe and compare to those who have accomplished, the truly happy tend to celebrate it and use it as motivation to accomplish things within their own lives.
+Rather than observe and compare to those who have accomplished, the truly happy tend to celebrate those successes and use them as motivation to accomplish more within their own lives.

-We’ve all been the so-called “victim” to several things in life, whether it be an unexpected break-up, getting fired from a job, or even something as serious as the recipient of domestic abuse.
+We’ve all been the so-called “victim” of several things in life, whether it be an unexpected breakup, job termination, or even domestic abuse.
 Truly happy people tend to be those who choose not to dwell in the feeling of having been wronged.
-They choose to let the victimization strengthen them, rather than wear it as a badge of weakness or as the thing that makes them consistently worthy of receiving sympathy.
+They choose to let their difficult experiences strengthen them, rather than wear them as a badge of weakness or as the thing that makes them consistently worthy of receiving sympathy.

-This can very easily be paired with the choice to not be a victim, but happy people tend to trust the process and existence of everything in their life.
+This can easily be paired with the choice against victimhood, but happy people tend to trust the process and existence of everything in their life.
 They know that nothing is ever too big to handle and choose to embrace what life is currently throwing at them rather than cowering at the sight of it or wallowing in self-pity.

 8. They Don’t Let Money Dictate Their Lives

-Nobody is denying that in this world right now we all need money to exist, and as a result, many of us spend the bulk of our lives doing things that help us earn it.
-What I’ve found to differentiate happy people is that they don’t let money be the ultimate dictator in their life.
-They still make sensible choices within their means, but they never let money: A) prevent them from pursuing a so-called “risky” passion, B) be the factor that is blamed for why their life is so miserable, C) complain about how little they have.
-There are creative ways to do everything in this world, and seeing money as only being possible to make in the standard ways is the most crippling thing to that creativity.
+Nobody is denying that, in this world right now, we all need money to exist, and as a result, many of us spend the bulk of our lives doing things that help us earn it.
+What I’ve found sets happy people apart is that they don’t let money be the ultimate dictator in their life.
+They still make sensible choices within their means, but they never let money: A) prevent them from pursuing a so-called “risky” passion, B) be the factor that is blamed for why their life is so miserable, or C) complain about how little they have.
+There are creative ways to do everything in this world, and only recognizing and valuing the traditional ways of making money cripples that creativity.

 9. Look Within For Solutions

 One of the most powerful realizations a genuinely happy person will often operate based on is “change starts within.”
-The empowerment that comes as a result of not only realizing this but even more so in using it as the backbone to everything in life can be quite remarkable.
-There are thousands of books, mantras, techniques and practices out there that can all help us to find solutions to so many things in life, but they all require one thing to truly be serviceable: the consciousness to support them.
+The empowerment that comes with not only realizing this truth but also using it as the backbone to everything in life can be quite remarkable.
+There are thousands of books, mantras, techniques, and practices out there that can all help us to find solutions to so many things in life, but they all require one thing to truly be serviceable: the consciousness to support them.